A recipe for success

 As valuable as it is, potash is a difficult natural resource.
 Potash caking can cause serious business interruptions.
 If the potash cakes during the cooling and storage process then it can prove to be a challenge in the loading and distribution of the product.
 If the potash temperature is unstable during transport and it cakes en route, especially if it forms into large blocks, then it can be difficult to unload at port.

 Figure 1.
-Solex's vertical-layout, indirect cooling system accepting and cooling potash in pre-loading storage area.
+Solex's fertilizer cooling system accepts and cools potash in pre-loading storage area.

 When manufacturers notice that they are prone to their potash fertilizer caking, they typically choose to halt or slow down operations and ensure they give the current batch time to cool and achieve a stable temperature.
 These types of delays can be costly and detrimental to return on investment (ROI) and potash fertilizer, as a traded commodity, is often manufactured on a nominal profit margin.